taurinrobinson-wq/saoriverse-console/velinor/STORY_MAP_GUIDE.md

 - Suggested fix (if any)
 - Priority level

 ## **Remember:** The story map is a living document.
 It should evolve as Velinor evolves.
-Keep it updated, keep it consistent, and let it guide the creation of this emotionally resonant world.
+Keep it updated, keep it consistent, and let it guide the creation of this emotionally resonant world

 **Last Updated:** December 14, 2025
 **Document Version:** 1.0
 **Story Map Version:** 1.0